MFlorO/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ![Vue Popularity February 2020](../images/vue_popularity.png)

-Why we choose to use React ?
-We use it because of the following reasons:
+<span style="color: yellow">Why we choose to use React ?
+We use it because of the following reasons:</span>

 - fast
 - modular